nudoru/s00-template/README.md

-# Sketch 00 - Vanilla JS Template of CRUFT
+# Sketch 00 - Vanilla JS Template

 Taking a break from React and playing around with the new Vanilla JS framework for experimentation and fun.